Unstablebeat/ITHS-Project-Toolbox/README.md

   -os            Used to scan for os
   -c custom      Enter custom nmap flags(e.g ' -sV -Pn -p')
 ```
--We have the choice to scan a single ip-adress or multiple ip's given in a .txt file
+- We have the choice to scan a single ip-adress or multiple ip's given in a .txt file
--Save the output of the scan to a file
+- Save the output of the scan to a file
--Do a OS-Scan to see the most likely operating system
+- Do a OS-Scan to see the most likely operating system
--Use custom nmap flags (Altho the output will still be Hoststatus, Ports and services)
+- Use custom nmap flags (Altho the output will still be Hoststatus, Protocol, Ports and services)

 A few examples:
 `python toolbox.py scanner 192.168.1.1 -s savefile.txt`
 `python toolbox.py scanner -m targets.txt -os`
 `python toolbox.py scanner -m targets.txt -s savefile.txt -c '-Pn -T4'`
-`python toolbox.py scanner 192.168.1.1 -c ' -T4`
+`python toolbox.py scanner 192.168.1.1 -c ' -T4'`
-I've noticed that when using the -c flag a space is needed after the first > ' < if only passing in one flag.
+**NOTE:** I've noticed that when using the -c flag a space is needed
+after the first > ' < if only passing in one flag.

-Example output:
+Example output from just providing an IP:
 ```
 ----------------------------------
 Host: 255.255.255.0